happypeter/gitbeijing/unix-terminal/part4.md

 Very handily we can do variable substitutions inside arithmetic substitutions.
-So here for example, we assign the value 7 to the variable foo, and then in the subsequent arithmetic substitution, we can expnad the variable too get its current value, which is then here added to 3, result in the text 10.
+So here for example, we assign the value 7 to the variable foo, and then in the subsequent arithmetic substitution, we can expand the variable too get its current value, which is then here added to 3, result in the text 10.

 One more kind expansion is called filename expansion.
 If in a argument you see